 Algorithmic Thinking has recently become a buzzword among programmers.
 It is a method for solving problems based on a clear definition of the steps: logically and repeatedly.
-The best idea would be to develop this skill independently from learning programming, where proper visualisation can help us understand several efficient problem-solving approaches.
+The best idea would be to develop this skill independently from learning programming, where proper practice and visualization can help us understand several efficient problem-solving strategies.

 - Do we understand every word used within the problem?